TerryS94/TerryS94/README.md

 Hi😄

-My earlier work mostly lived off GitHub or in private repos.
+My earlier work mostly lives off GitHub or in private repos.
 Going forward, most of my projects will be public.

 I program tools and systems primarily in C++ with occasional web work.
 My other lifelong interests include music and playing guitar🎸